EllenJCoombs/Quantifying_asymmetry/README.md

-# Quantifying asymmetry in non-symmetrical morphologies, with an example from Cetacea
+# A unified approach to quantifying shape in symmetric and asymmetric morphologies, with an example from Cetacea

 ![owl_asymmetry](owl_asymmetry.jpg)